UAMC honors legendary action director John Woo and his 1992 classic ‘Hard Boiled’

 The other prime attraction is Chow Yun-Fat, as charismatic as ever.
 The man is unspeakably cool, casually throwing off one-liners and walking into battle with a baby cradled in his arm with the utmost confidence.
 He makes you believe in every outrageous moment because you just buy that this man could walk into a den of vicious underworld thugs and walk out alive.

 Unlike The Killer, here he plays a man on the right side of the law, though no less troubled.
 His Tequila is brave, smart, and willing to risk his life to save innocents, but an undercurrent of aggression just barely put in check courses through him.
 Tequila is an angry man, angry at his superiors, angry at the criminals.
 One wonders if he will ever find any peace, even after the credits roll.

 Tony Leung’s Alan is also troubled, disturbed by the violence in his line of work.
 Like Tequila, there is a hint of melancholy in the character which lends the movie what depth it has.
 Both actors have great chemistry that makes the action scenes even more fun to watch.

 Hard Boiled is pure action.
 Some might even say it’s pure cinema with its intense focus on visuals and exciting motion more so than dialogue or much else.
 Whatever you call it, it’s a fun ride and not easily forgotten.
 If his previous work hadn’t proved it enough, Hard Boiled proclaims Woo undoubtedly a master of his craft and a modern action movie master.

 What do you think about John Woo’s Hard Boiled?
-Let us know in the comments or on our Facebook page!
+Let us know in the comments!